This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Bleeding before birth

-According to researchers, the frequency of cerebral palsy has not gone down in recent years.
+According to researchers, cerebral palsy frequency has not decreased in recent years.
 Despite more and more research, an increased understanding of risk factors and what causes cerebral palsy, and ever-evolving medical technology, experts are failing to prevent cerebral palsy in many children.
 It has become clear that simply understanding individual risk factors is not enough.

 Implications for Prevention and Negligence

-The growth in understanding of cerebral palsy causal pathways is essential for a better understanding of how to prevent this common disability.
+The growth in understanding of cerebral palsy causal pathways is essential to better understand how to prevent this common disability.
 But it also makes prevention more complicated and challenging.
 It may not be possible to prevent cerebral palsy by targeting one or two risk factors.

 It may require a fuller understanding of how one of these factors may lead a child down one of the multiple possible pathways.